 Corby had been briefly Tory between 2010 and 2012, when its MP Louise Mensch moved to New York and Labour’s Andy Sawford won a by-election with an astonishing 48% of the vote.
 In 2015 it was thus deemed to be a safe(ish) Labour seat, and Tom Watson is rumoured to have vetoed giving it a lot of resources from HQ.
-Unexpectedly, it was won by a 26-year-old Tory from nearby Wellingborough, Tom Pursglove, in 2015 with a majority of just 2,400.
-But in 2017 Corby’s deemed to be out of reach – Labour is only putting resources into Tory-held seats with a majority of 2,000 or less, I’m reliably informed.
+Unexpectedly, in 2015 it was won by a 26-year-old Tory from nearby Wellingborough, Tom Pursglove, with a majority of just 2,400.
+But in 2017 Corby’s deemed to be out of reach: Labour is only putting resources into Tory-held seats with a majority of 2,000 or less, I’m reliably informed.
 Corby’s hard-working Labour Party, and its excellent candidate Beth Miller – a twenty-something born and bred in Corby and now working for the Bank of England – are on their own.

 That a seat held by Labour from 1997 to 2010, and again from 2012 to 2015, is now deemed to be unwinnable says much about Labour’s woes.
 In the 1990s and 2000s Labour would concentrate heavily on large towns in the Midlands and south-east – Corby, Northampton, Milton Keynes, Reading, Peterborough, Ipswich, Swindon and Plymouth, among others – as these were the places where elections are won or lost.
 But apart from a few quixotic outings to places like Great Yarmouth and Watford (both seats that haven’t been won by Labour since 2005), Corbyn has concentrated on seats that Labour clung on to in 2015.
-The battleground has shifted away from the south, into the north Midlands and Yorkshire, where even Newcastle-under-Lyne and Derbyshire NE – seats held by Labour since 1919 and 1935 respectively – now look vulnerable.
+The battleground has shifted away from the south, into the north Midlands and Yorkshire, where even Newcastle-under-Lyme and Derbyshire NE – seats held by Labour since 1919 and 1935 respectively – now look vulnerable.

-Many eyebrows were raised by Corbyn’s tour of supposedly safe Labour seats in the north-east in the last 72 hours of the campaign .
+Many eyebrows were raised by Corbyn’s tour of supposedly safe Labour seats in the north-east in the last 72 hours of the campaign.
 It’s obviously heartening for Labour to have attracted a crowd of 10,000 to its rally in Gateshead on Monday, but it should always attract such large crowds in such a Labour stronghold.
-Events like these might lift the sprits of Labour campaigners but do little to win over floating voters, let along swing marginal seats.
+Events like these might lift the sprits of Labour campaigners but they do little to win over floating voters, let along swing marginal seats.

 Theresa May, by contrast, has visited a slew of safe Labour seats in the last week: Hemsworth (Labour majority 12,078), Don Valley (8,885), Penistone and Stockbridge (6,723) and Bradford South (6,450).
 As the New Statesman’s George Eaton has shrewdly observed, “This is not the itinerary of a leader fearing defeat or a hung parliament”.